 Key opportunity identification benefits:

-- Innovation drivers: identifying customer frustrations with existing solutions drives product innovation.
+- Innovation drivers: Identifying customer frustrations with existing solutions drives product innovation.

-- Emerging markets: early sub-culture detection allows brands to dominate new categories.
+- Emerging markets: Early sub-culture detection allows brands to dominate new categories.

-- Regulatory advantages: first-mover advantage comes from adapting to regulations or technologies before competitors.
+- Regulatory advantages: First-mover advantage comes from adapting to regulations or technologies before competitors.

 2. Transform risks into advantages